 It is possible to achieve physical health and mental equilibrium by the performance of physical and mental yoga.
 However, it is very difficult to achieve the ultimate goal of yoga by physical or mental means.
 According to the yogic texts (written by the great yogi, Patanjali) the third method of yoga, or spiritual yoga, provides an effective method to achieve the goal of yoga that is simple enough to perform even in the modern context.

-This spiritual yoga helps teach us how to attain eternal life and eternal pleasure.
-Spiritual yoga is known as bhakti-yoga.
-Since “bhakti” means “love,”bhakti-yoga literally means the art of eternal love.
+Spiritual yoga helps teach us how to attain eternal life and eternal pleasure.
+Spiritual yoga is known as bhakti yoga.
+Since ‘bhakti’ means ‘love’, bhakti yoga literally means the art of eternal love.
 Such yoga is a wonderful adventure – with it we can stretch our spiritual muscles and feel good forever.

 There are many different kinds and qualities of love.
 Some love lasts a few days, some love lasts a lifetime, and some love lasts forever.
 Love that lasts forever is spiritual love and is considered the purest of all.
 Spiritual love, or bhakti, reaches its perfection in the relationship between the individual soul and the Supreme Soul (Krishna).

-Bhakti-yoga, the simple and natural method for loving Krishna, also enables us to love every living being.
+Bhakti yoga, the simple and natural method for loving Krishna, also enables us to love every other living being.
 This is compared to pouring water on a tree’s roots.
-When we pour water on the roots it is distributed throughout the tree.
+When we pour water on the roots of a tree the water is distributed throughout the tree.

-In the text Bhagavad-gita Krishna taught this ancient art of loving spiritual yoga.
-This knowledge was passed down from one teacher to another until Srila Prabhupada (the Founder of ISKCON) brought it to the Western world in the late twentieth century.
+In the text Bhagavad-gita, Krishna taught this ancient art of loving spiritual yoga.
+This knowledge has been passed down from one teacher to another until Srila Prabhupada (the Founder-acarya of ISKCON) brought it to the Western world in the latter part of the twentieth century.

-At Radhadesh there are regular classes on both hatha-yoga and bhakti-yoga.
-For more information:
+At Radhadesh there are regular classes on both hatha yoga and bhakti yoga.

 +32 (0)86 32 35 90